• New Posts

 There's hardly any difference in taste between red and green varieties of rhubarb; and that is just the difference, the variety of plants!
 And typically it is ready to harvest when the stalk is 10-inches or longer.
 No need to wait until it's red–it may never turn totally red!

-How to prepare rhubarb after harvest, or purchase!
+How to prep rhubarb after harvest, or purchase!

 If the store or farmer hasn't done so already, the first thing you'll want to do is trim the leaves off the rhubarb stalks.
 The leaves are poisonous!
 Even deer don't eat them.
 However, the stalks are perfectly safe to eat.